 - Many men find it more comfortable to carry cameras, identification, and money in a small bag or waist pack.
-While traveling on the metro to Arc de la Triomphe two men who are speaking to each other in an unrecognizable, foreign language stand near you.
+While traveling on the metro to Arc de la Triomphe two men who are speaking to each other in an unrecognizable, foreign language stands near you.
 One man was reading a newspaper and the other man seems frustrated with him while pointing at the metro map in the train.
 The man continues to read the newspaper as the train departs he begins to lean on you, pushed from the movement of the train.
 This makes you feel immediately uncomfortable and while you pay attention to the fact that a stranger is leaning on you, his friend cuts the straps of your waist pack and exits at the next stop.
-You did not notice the lightness of the missing pack because of the man who was leaning on you – you were focusing on where he was touching you and not the suddenly missing pack around your waist.
+You did not notice the lightness of the missing pack because of the man who was leaning on you-you were focusing on where he was touching you and not the suddenly missing pack around your waist.

 Solution: If someone touches you, or presses into you, immediately try to move.
 Additionally, you can purchase a small bag or waist pack with slash-proof straps or belt with a hidden closure.

 - Before a RER train departs from Paris, a young person asks you to sign a form while you are seated.
 An accomplice is behind the young person, and as you busy both of your hands to hold the clipboard and pen, the accomplice is able to steal your belongings, even those sitting in your lap.